jm96441n/personal-site/content/posts/dockerizing-rails-app.md

 ### Development Environment Setup

 #### The Docker Stages
-Let's being with looking at the Docker stages necessary for building the dev image.
+Let's begin with looking at the Docker stages necessary for building the dev image.
 ```Dockerfile
 # Setup development specific dependencies
 FROM node_deps AS dev_deps